 Criteria and eligibility

-The primary goal of the Initiative is to encourage the development of innovative collaborations between SFU and its communities – including non-profit organizations, industry associations, NGOs, Indigenous communities and local First Nations, provincial and federal government departments – characterized by a mutually beneficial exchange of knowledge and resources in a context of partnership and reciprocity.
+The primary goal of the CEI is to encourage the development of innovative collaborations between SFU and its communities – including non-profit organizations, industry associations, NGOs, Indigenous communities and local First Nations, municipal, provincial and federal government departments – characterized by a mutually beneficial exchange of knowledge and resources in a context of partnership and reciprocity.

 Proposals that meet the following criteria will be highly ranked: